 Join qualified Fly Fishing Coach, Tony Hern and learn how to fly fish.
 These 1-1 sessions will teach you about fly casting, tactics, knots and flies as well as providing the opportunity to watch a fly dressing demo.

 The “Kennick Bank pairs” is a bank fly fishing competition.
 The 2021 competition venue will be Kennick Reservoir, Bovey Tracey, Devon on Sunday 2 May 2021.
 The competition HQ is situated in the Lodge, by the boat moorings.

 The team of four event is always a great competition, generously sponsored by Snowbee.
 Rainbow and Blue trout are the target species at Siblyback and anglers can expect fish up to around 6lbs.
 The competition briefing is always in the car park at Siblyback before anglers disperse around the lake.

-Take part in the Cornwall v Devon team match at Siblyback Lake, Cornwall.
-2021 Date TBC.
+Take part in the Cornwall v Devon team match at Siblyback Lake, Cornwall on Sunday 23 May.

 The £2000 Best of the Best trout competition should be on every angler’s radar.
 Whether you are a pleasure angler, or a competitive angler, everyone has a chance to win big and claim the reputation as the best around.
 It is without doubt the biggest prize fund in the trout angling calendar!

 The Peninsula Classic should be in every angler’s diary.
 Hosted at Kennick (arguably the best Trout fishery in the South West), this singles competition gives anglers the chance to win a season permit worth £495.